lightning/bolts/01-messaging.md

 * `tu64`: a 0 to 8 byte unsigned integer

-When used to encode amounts, the previous fields MUST comply with the upper bound of 21 millions BTC:
+When used to encode amounts, the previous fields MUST comply with the upper bound of 21 million BTC:

 * satoshi amounts MUST be at most `0x000775f05a074000`
 * milli-satoshi amounts MUST be at most `0x1d24b2dfac520000`